denoland/fresh/docs/getting-started/create-a-project.md

 This will create a directory containing some files and directories.
 There are 4 files that are strictly necessary to run a fresh project:

-- **`dev.ts`**: This is the development entrypoint for your project.
+- **`dev.ts`**: This is the development entry point for your project.
 This is the file that you run to start your project.
 This file doesn't need to be called `dev.ts`, but this is the convention.
-- **`main.ts`**: This is the production entrypoint for your project.
+- **`main.ts`**: This is the production entry point for your project.
 It is the file that you link to Deno Deploy.
 This file doesn't actually need to be `main.ts`, but this is the convention.
 - **`fresh.gen.ts`**: This is the manifest file that contains information about